Air Raid: Manila

 As it happened, the shortage of .50-caliber ammo was alleviated by the shortage of pursuit planes after Dec.
 8. Also, the Philippines had seven radar sets when war came, but only two were set up and operational.
 These sets were the ones that the FEAF used to try to intercept snoopers before the war, with no success.
 The communications systems and personnel needed to integrate these into a complete air defense system did not arrive before war came.

 Also lacking was AA.
-In Strike South, the AA for many fields is truly pitiful, but likely it’s also better than it should be!
 While there was a consensus that AA needed upgrading, it was only in December that plans were made to send 3 AA regiments to the Islands.
 Actual dispatch meant these might not have arrived until February or March.